baseigneurie/fxMessageBox/README.txt

 Default       -> [Ok][Cancel]

-To display the message box, simply call "MessageBox.Show();".
+To display the message box, simply call "MessageBox.show();".
 This will return a boolean value, which can be used as a prompt from users.
 If the user selects Yes, Save, or Ok, a result of true will be returned.
 If a user selects No or Cancel, a result of false will be returned.
 Once a button is clicked, the message box window is closed.